-In order to prepare its own initiative opinion on "The role of family members caring for people with disabilities and the elderly: the explosion of the phenomenon during the pandemic", the EESC is organising a remote public hearing on 4 July 2022 from 9:30 am to 1 pm.
+In order to prepare the exploratory opinion requested by the future Spanish presidency of the EU on "Precarious work and mental health", the EESC is organising a remote public hearing on 14 February 2023 from 9:30 am to 1 pm.

-The aim of the event is to gather input from policy makers, civil society organisations and social partners, which will feed into the EESC's opinion.
+The aim of the event is to gather input on the from policy makers, civil society organisations and social partners, which will feed into the EESC's opinion.